Skip to content

 string.startswith⚓︎

-local result = string.startswith(s, pattern)
+local result = string.startswith(s, substring)

 Parameters: